 Which diseases can show up on MRI?

 MRI is used to produce two-dimensional pictures of internal organs and tissues.
-Doctors might be looking for variety of disorders, such as:
+Doctors might be looking for

 - spinal cord injuries

 MRI is also widely used in research to measure brain structure and function.
 This examination is called functional MRI.
 In other cases, you may need an MRI with

 The MRI scanner is a tube surrounded by a giant circular magnet.
 The patient is placed on a moveable bed that is inserted into the magnet.
 The magnet creates a strong magnetic field that aligns the protons of hydrogen atoms, which are then exposed to a beam of radio waves.
 This spins the various protons of the body, and they produce a faint signal that is detected by the receiver portion of the MRI scanner.
 The receiver information is processed by a computer, and an image is produced.